 Somehow, I like to order Brussels sprouts in restaurants more than cook them myself.
 But there is no good reason for that.
 They are so easy to prepare and they cook fast too.

-The sweet and savory sauce finds its way in all the layers from the miniature cabbages for more Thai flavors in each bite.
+The sweet and savory chili sauce finds its way into all the layers of the miniature cabbages for more Thai flavors in each bite.

-I hope you give them a try.
-Guaranteed to make your dinner memorable! ❤️
+I hope you give them a try! ❤️

 Why you will love this recipe